Boston Car Accident Lawyers

 MBTA trains, Amtrak and Acela accidents, and school buses are "common carriers" upheld to a higher responsibility of care than regular drivers.
 Altman & Altman LLP knows how to investigate and prove negligence with these sometimes more complex cases.
 We also have successfully represented motor vehicle crash clients with products liability claims and lawsuits against the manufacturers of defective automobile and auto parts (defective airbags, faulty seat belts, engine malfunctions, etc), as well as in cases involving SUV rollovers.

 To schedule your free consultation with Altman & Altman LLP, call 617.
 492.3000 or 800.481.6199 (toll free), or contact us online.
-Our Boston, Massachusetts motor vehicle accident law firm is located in Cambridge, and we represent injury victims all over Massachusetts.
+Our law firm has multiple office locations, including in Boston and Cambridge, and we represent injury victims all over Massachusetts.
 Among the many types of transportation and motor vehicle accidents we cover are:

 - Moped and Scooter Accidents